So Here's the Scoop...

-The customer owns four pawn shops in Idaho.
-They were previously posting products to eBay and Craigslist manually, and decided to integrate e-foro through PawnMaster to make posting more efficient, and their reporting capabilities more robust.
+This customer owns four pawn shops in Idaho.
+They were previously posting products to eBay manually, and decided to integrate e-foro, PawnMaster’s eCommerce module, in order to make posting more efficient, and their reporting capabilities more robust.

-- Reporting was not integrated with the accounting system, so fees such as PayPal fees, shipping charges, eBay fees, etc. had to be recorded manually.
+- Reporting was not integrated with their accounting system, so fees such as PayPal fees, shipping charges, eBay fees, etc. had to be recorded manually.

 They began the implementation in July of 2015.
-The pawn shop decided to assign one person in the shop to be responsible for all eBay postings and another person is responsible for Craigslist.
-These individuals use the Aged Inventory Report in PawnMaster to identify which items to list online for sale.
+The pawn shop decided to assign one person in the shop to be responsible for all eBay postings.
+This person used the Aged Inventory Report in PawnMaster to identify which items to list online for sale.
+The Aged Inventory Report will give you a list of all unsold items that have been available for sale for a given amount of time.

 - The company needed to find an effective way to turn their aged inventory, that wasn’t selling in their retail operation.

-- Their online sales for one of their four operations was $11,594.07 for the month.
+- Their online sales for one of their four operations totaled $11,594.07 for the month.

-- These customers are now listed in the system for future campaigns such as marketing text messaging blasts.
+- Most of these customers are now listed in the system for future campaigns such as marketing text messaging blasts.

 - eBay sales volume dramatically increased as a result of being able to input multiple sales with the click of a button.